Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 The `test-proxy` optionally offers integration with other git repositories for **storing** and **retrieving** recordings.
 This enables the proxy to work against repositories that do not emplace their test recordings directly alongside their test implementations.

-**Please note**, this feature is under active development as of July 2022 and is not fully integrated or complete.

 ![image](https://user-images.githubusercontent.com/45376673/180101415-cf864d95-8a8b-4d43-bb05-42604e9f7622.png)

 In the context of a `monorepo`, this means that we store FAR less data per feature.